-Medullary breast cancers present as tumors that are AQ~dense and well-defined from surrounding normal breast tissue.
-These cancers are most often seen in younger women and, although they appear aggressive under a microscope, generally have a better prognosis than similarly sized, high-grade ductal breast cancers.
-Treatments for medullary breast cancers may include a combination of surgery, radiation therapy and chemotherapy.
+Medullary breast cancers manifest as dense, well-defined tumors distinct from surrounding normal breast tissue.
+These cancers are more common in younger women and, despite appearing aggressive under a microscope, generally have a better prognosis than similarly sized, high-grade ductal breast cancers.
+Treatment for medullary breast cancers may include surgery, radiation therapy, and chemotherapy.

 Metaplastic Breast Cancer

-Metaplastic breast cancers are aggressive and capable of rapid reproduction.
-They are also likely to be triple-negative, in which case Metaplastic breast cancers will not respond to hormonal therapy.
-Because metaplastic breast cancers present characteristics that make them appear unlike most other breast cancers, they can be difficult to diagnose.
-A combination of surgery, radiation therapy and chemotherapy is generally used to treat these cancers.
+Metaplastic breast cancers are aggressive and capable of rapid growth.
+They are also likely to be triple-negative, meaning they will not respond to hormonal therapy.
+Due to their unique characteristics, metaplastic breast cancers can be challenging to diagnose.
+These cancers are typically treated with a combination of surgery, radiation therapy, and chemotherapy.

-Women with Paget’s disease often experience scaly skin and persistent itching around their nipples.
-While many women often first seek help from a dermatologist for this problem, it is a breast cancer that affects the nipple ducts.
-Paget’s disease is often associated with additional tumors within the breast.
-Treating Paget’s disease usually requires surgically removing the nipple-areolar complex in combination with radiation therapy and/or chemotherapy depending on a range of personal factors.
+Women with Paget's disease often experience scaly skin and persistent itching around their nipples.
+Although many women initially consult a dermatologist for this issue, it is a breast cancer that affects the nipple ducts.
+Paget's disease is often associated with additional tumors within the breast.
+Treatment for Paget's disease typically involves surgical removal of the nipple-areolar complex, combined with radiation therapy and/or chemotherapy, depending on various personal factors.